 - Good Scars, Evil Scars: Wilk had a pretty large scar on his head earned during his fighting against the Russians.
 It notably resembles Sugimoto's, and Asirpa is unconsciously fond of Sugimoto's current face for that, even trying to avoid further scars on the latter.

-- I Have Many Names: Wilk is his born name, meaning "wolf" in Polish.
+- I Have Many Names: Wilk is his birth name, meaning "wolf" in Polish.
 When visiting Kouichi Hasegawa, he took on the name of Grigori to hide his identity as a Bomb Throwing Anarchist.
 When he told his wife about how he got his name, she gave him the secret name, Horkew Oskoni, meaning "to catch up to the wolves" in Ainu.
-When he was thrown in Abashiri Prison and lost his facial skin to torture, he was given the nickname, Noppera-Bou, meaning "faceless yokai" in Japanese.
+When he was thrown in Abashiri Prison and lost his facial skin to torture, he was given the nickname Noppera-Bou, which is the name of a traditional faceless yokai.